axelarnetwork/interchain-token-service/docs/index.md

 | ------------- | ------ | -------------------------------------------------------- |
 | remoteAddress | string | Interchain token service address for the specified chain |

-## RemoteAddressValidatorProxy
+## InterchainRouterProxy

-_Proxy contract for the RemoteAddressValidator contract.
+_Proxy contract for the InterchainRouter contract.
 Inherits from the Proxy contract._

 ### constructor